haaln/char-gen/README.md

 - Difficulty setting (e.g OSaaT / Pacifist )
     - re-roll character / Pick among X generations

-- AI-powered image creation based on input

 #
 name generation
 - algorithmic
 - pre-determined beginnings and endings
+- markov chain
+- generate similar name (based on input)

 ## AI
 - use tags to feed into chat GPT to provide a character background
 - use tags to feed into stable diffufsion
+    - image creation based on generated character